NoneShen/Poly-document/FAQ/template.md

     <div class="card-header" id="heading22">
       <h5 class="mb-0">
         <button class="btn btn-link collapsed" data-toggle="collapse" data-target="#collapse22" aria-expanded="false" aria-controls="collapse22">
-Q11: Why is the liquidity of the target chain shown sufficient in “Max available amount” before sending a transaction and then after the transaction on the source chain is completed, the transaction on the target chain fails because of insufficient liquidity?
+Q11: Why is the liquidity of the target chain shown sufficient in “Max available amount” before sending a transaction and then<br>
+after the transaction on the source chain is completed, the transaction on the target chain fails because of insufficient liquidity?
 </button>
       </h5>
    </div>
    <div id="collapse22" class="collapse" aria-labelledby="heading22">
     <div class="card-body">
-A: The liquidity shown in “Max available amount” refers to liquidity for all users, not your share of the liquidity.
-If there are several users initiating large transactions at the same time, the liquidity might be insufficient for all transactions.
-It happens mostly when the amount you transfer is close to the max available amount.
-Under this occasion, Poly Network will contact the relevant project to add liquidity as soon as possible.
+A: <li>The liquidity shown in “Max available amount” refers to liquidity for all users, not your share of the liquidity.
+If there are several users initiating large transactions at the same time, the liquidity might be insufficient for all transactions.</li>
+<li>It happens mostly when the amount you transfer is close to the max available amount.
+Under this occasion, Poly Network will contact the relevant project to add liquidity as soon as possible.</li>
       </div>
     </div>
   </div>